 Chris has written and created a number of his own series for TV, including the critically acclaimed Trying Again and the BBC sitcom Lab Rats.
 He has also written two books: Cautionary Tales for Grown Ups and It Wasn’t Me.

 In recent years Chris has proved himself to be a successful director producing thirteen episodes of the multi-award-winning HBO programme Veep.
 In 2015, Chris won an Emmy for his role as Executive Producer on Veep and in 2016, he won the Directors Guild of America Award for director of a comedy series.
 2017 saw Chris direct an episode of Fox’s Fresh Off the Boat and two episodes of NBC’s Playing House.
-He is currently making his first Hollywood feature as the director of MGM’s new Dirty Rotten Scoundrels remake, starring Anne Hathaway and Rebel Wilson.
+He recently made his first Hollywood feature as the director of MGM’s new Dirty Rotten Scoundrels remake, starring Anne Hathaway and Rebel Wilson.